ibm-apiconnect/apichol/exercises/ex1/README.md

 cd <path-to-hol-folder>/apichol/exercises/ex1
 ```

+### Overview

+We will target a Bluemix Cloud Foundry instance using the Bluemix ID created and look at the API Connect service locally.

 ### Target the Bluemix instance

 Target the Bluemix Cloud Foundry instance by substituting the URL with the one provided and use the following command.